ocp-power-automation/powervs-container-host/README.md

 # powervs-container-host

-Dockerfiles to build containers from where you can run Terraform automation to install OpenShit at IBM Cloud on PowerVS.
+Builds multi-arch containers from where you can run Terraform automation to install OpenShit at IBM Cloud on PowerVS.

 # Building the images